tjmckinley/MetaWards/versions/devel/_sources/api/index_MetaWards_extractors.rst.txt

 These are the extractor functions that are used during a model run to extract data from the outbreak to process and write live to files.
-The functions divide into three main types, the most important of which are described below;
+The functions divide into two main types, the most important of which are described below;

-The functions that decide which output functions will be called
+``extract_functions`` which determine which functions will be called to output data
     * :meth:`~metawards.extractors.extract_core`
     * :meth:`~metawards.extractors.extract_custom`
     * :meth:`~metawards.extractors.extract_default`
     * :meth:`~metawards.extractors.extract_small`
     * :meth:`~metawards.extractors.extract_none`

-Functions that extract and output information from the outbreak
+``output_functions`` which perform the actual work of outputting data
     * :meth:`~metawards.extractors.output_basic`
     * :meth:`~metawards.extractors.output_core`
     * :meth:`~metawards.extractors.output_dispersal`